9 Foods You Should Avoid If You Have Diabetes

 Diabetes is a chronic health condition that impacts the process by which your body converts glucose from food into usable energy for your body.
 It is characterised by high levels of blood glucose (also known as blood sugar), which occurs when there is not enough insulin in the body to help transfer glucose from blood cells to the body.

 Heart disease, kidney disease, blindness and other complications can develop over time from too much glucose in the blood.
-It is important for people with diabetes to have easy and affordable access to treatment, especially insulin.
+People with diabetes need to have easy and affordable access to treatment, especially insulin.

 Although there is no cure, diabetes can be managed and you can still lead a healthy life.
 Managing your blood glucose levels can be achieved by making conscious dietary choices.
 Each of the three main macronutrients (carbohydrates, fats and proteins) that fuel our bodies can be found in a variety of food sources.